jkingportfolio/CI_PP4_Pic_Pals/README.md

 <img src="readme/testing/manual/16-profile-picture-3.png">
 </details>

-17. As a user, I want to view the Home Page so that i can understand what the website is about, create an account or log in.
+17. As a user, I want to view the Home Page so that I can understand what the website is about, create an account or log in.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |